abodenha/c64_keyboard/README.md

 #### Optional: Set up the keyboard layout
 I set up the scan codes coming from the keyboard to roughly map to what would normally be in each location.
 That means key presses won't always map to what's on each key's silkscreen.
 Shift+2, for example, will give @ rather than ".
 I'd initially planned on mapping it all in the microcontroller, but things quickly got very weird with modifier keys.
 I could work around it, but each hack created problems that required another hack.
 Running the keyboard with a standard EN-US keyboard map works ok and might actually be more usable in some ways (muscle memory).
-If you want to get as close as possible to a TRUE C64 typing experience though, you'll want to install the keyboard layout.
+If you want to get as close as possible to a TRUE C64 typing experience, you'll want to install the keyboard layout on your PC.
 Right now, I only have a Windows layout created.
 I'll try to create Linux and Mac layouts later.
 To install for Windows:
 1. Grab us_c64.klc from the layouts folder in the C64_KEYBOARD repo.